Woods moves past Nicklaus with AT&T National win

 His final chance was to hole out from the fringe on 18 to force a playoff but his effort rolled past the pin and he missed the par putt to leave Woods celebrating a two-shot margin of victory.

-The only player with more career titles than Woods is Sam Snead, who won 82 times.
+The only player with more career titles than Woods is Sam Stead, who won 82 times.

 Reporting by Ben Everill in Los Angeles; Editing by John O'Brien